 So far, the only catch is that if you purchase a disc version of a game for PS4 or Xbox One, you will only be able to upgrade it on a PS5 or Xbox Series X with a disc drive.

-At present, only PlayStation has announced a Digital Edition of its PS5 (with no disc drive).
-In that case, you will only be able to use the Dual Entitlement benefit to upgrade a digital download PS4 version of the game.
+That means that if you upgrade to a PS5 Digital Edition, you will only be able to use the Dual Entitlement benefit to upgrade a digital download PS4 version of the game.